meganfister/Lab6/README.md

 _(https://learn.sparkfun.com/tutorial/sparkfun-inventors-kit-experiment-guide---v40/circuit-3b-distance-sensor)_

-Next, connect the RedBoard to the computer and start the Arduino IDE on the computer.
+Next, we connected the RedBoard to the computer and start the Arduino IDE on the computer.
 Our constructed circuit is pictured below.

 ![Circuit 1](https://github.com/meganfister/Lab6/blob/main/Lab%206%20Calibration%20Distance.jpg)